 Principals are afforded a number of non-delegable powers to assist them to meet this obligation, including the authority to suspend, exclude or cancel the enrolment of a student at the school.
 These decision-making responsibilities cannot be delegated to other staff in the school, such as deputy principals.

-The details of these responsibilities are outlined in the legislative instruments of delegation and instruments of authorisation provided below:
+The details of these responsibilities are outlined in the legislative instruments of delegation and instruments of authorisation can be reviewed at: